 - Cabbage is a very powerful brain food.
 The presence of vitamin K and anthocyanins within cabbage can boost brain power and concentration.

-- It is a low-calorie vegetable rich in vitamins and minerals.
+- It is a low-calorie cruciferous vegetable rich in vitamins and minerals.

 - Cabbage contains powerful antioxidants that help reduce inflammation.